er4y-c/DEBIS-API/README.md

 # DEBIS-API
 ## Description
 Debis API is a part of Debis project.
 DEBIS project is a student management system for universities.
 This repository contains backend services and operations for the DEBIS project.
 I am adding new properties and developing this project every day.
+I will try to keep this readme file as up to date as I can, but updates may be delayed.
 Stay tuned :)
 ## About Project
 I am student at Dokuz Eylul University Computer Science Department.
 My fundamental mission fix my university's student system's errors and bugs and improving new features.
 Different by other student management systems, I am goaling statistical features adding about teachers and students performance analysis to this system for combining data analysis, data visualization and web development.
 I will continue to develop the project for this purpose.
 ## Database